 The following guidelines outline the normal practice for the preparation and presentation of doctoral theses.
-A candidate should seek the approval of the Graduate Research Steering Committee (GRSC) if thesis preparation requires any major departure from these guidelines.
+A student should seek the approval of the Graduate Research Steering Committee (GRSC) if thesis preparation requires any major departure from these guidelines.
 Such a request should be supported by a statement from the head of the academic unit.

-Candidates who commenced after 1 January 2010 are expected to complete a pre-submission seminar at approximately six months prior to the candidature end date (lapsed candidates must also give a pre-submission seminar).
+Students who commenced after 1 January 2010 are expected to complete a pre-submission seminar at approximately six months prior to the candidature end date (lapsed students must also give a pre-submission seminar).
 Students enrolled in a research degree with coursework and/or training requirements are to complete all components prior to submission of their thesis.

 The word length for a thesis does not include footnotes, references or appendices, nor does it include equations, tables, diagrams or other illustrations.
 Where it is proposed that a thesis will exceed the specified maximum length, a request must be submitted to GRSC.
 Requests of this nature must be made well in advance of the thesis being submitted for examination.